Plasma Diagnostics

 Electrical-Optical-Thermal-Gaseous platform

 In-situ diagnostic is one of the most important experimental approaches to characterise the real plasma.
-Our team employed a synchronised electrical-optical-thermal- gaseous in-situ diagnostic platform to provide a comprehensive view of the spatial and temporal evolution of the plasma.
+Our team employed a synchronised electrical-optical-thermal-gaseous in-situ diagnostic platform to provide a comprehensive view of the spatial and temporal evolution of the plasma.
 In terms of electrical parameters, voltage and current waveforms were obtained by voltage and current probes, and a high-voltage non-inductive resistor as a sampling resistor was also available as a means of obtaining the discharge current.
 High-speed imaging and optical emission spectroscopy were performed to investigate the optical characteristics, and high-speed Schlieren technology was set to visualise the flow in discharges, in particular the convection process between the gas flow and the plasma.
+Optical emission spectroscopy (OES) as a method for characterizing the relative intensities of active particles.
 The gas chromatograph and the nondispersive infrared sensor were arranged at the gas outlet to analyse the composition of gas mixtures.